hazelcast/hazelcast-python-client/docs/client_connection_strategy.rst

 - ``retry_jitter``: Specifies by how much to randomize backoffs.
 Its default value is ``0``.
 It must be in range ``0`` to ``1``.
-- ``cluster_connect_timeout``: Timeout value in seconds for the client to give up to connect to the current cluster.
+- ``cluster_connect_timeout``: Timeout value in seconds for the client to give up connecting to the cluster.
 Its default value is ``-1``.
 For the default value, client will not stop trying to connect to the target cluster. (infinite timeout)